-5 Hidden Features of the Control Center on Your iPhone or iPad
+5 hidden features of the Control Center on your iPhone or iPad

-The Control Center on your iPhone or iPad has long been one of the best features of iOS, giving you one-tap access to shortcuts for actions you often have to do repeatedly in the same manner.
-This includes enabling or disabling the Wi-Fi and Cellular Data, turning the Airplane Mode ON or OFF, raising or lowering the Volume or Display Brightness, etc. However, the Control Center is capable of a lot more things and here, we’ve prepared a handy list of 5 hidden features of the Control Center so that you can fully utilize its power .
+Control Center on your iPhone or iPad has long been one of the best features of iOS, giving you one-tap access to shortcuts for actions you often have to do repeatedly in the same manner.
+This includes enabling or disabling the Wi-Fi and Cellular Data, turning the Airplane Mode ON or OFF, raising or lowering the Volume or Display Brightness, etc. However, Control Center is capable of a lot more things and here, we’ve prepared a handy list of 5 hidden features of Control Center so that you can fully utilize its power .

-How to Customize the Control Center on iOS
+How to customize Control Center on iOS

 - Launch the Settings app.

-- Scroll down and tap on Control Center.
+- Scroll down and tap Control Center.

-Now that we know how to customize the Control Center, let’s see what hidden features can be enabled in it.
+Now that we know how to customize Control Center, let’s see what hidden features can be enabled in it.

 1. Switch Between Wi-Fi Networks

 Did you know that you can switch between any of the available Wi-Fi networks directly from your Control Center?
-That’s right, you don’t have to launch the Settings app and tap on the Wi-Fi settings every time you have to switch from one Wi-Fi network to another.
+That’s right, you don’t have to launch the Settings app and tap the Wi-Fi settings every time you have to switch from one Wi-Fi network to another.

-You can also jump directly to the Wi-Fi Settings screen from here using the one-tap shortcut at the bottom of the list.
+You can also jump directly to the Wi-Fi settings screen from here using the one-tap shortcut at the bottom of the list.

-Bonus → You can do the exact same thing with the Bluetooth icon.
+Bonus → You can do the same thing with the Bluetooth icon.
 It’ll show you the list of Bluetooth devices you’ve saved, and you can easily connect to any of the devices from this screen or jump directly to Bluetooth Settings.

 2. Screen Recording